DeqingSun/Debugging-Arduino-Uno/README.md

 The dwire project can use an FT232 or CH340 as debugging probe.
 However, debugWIRE may require changing fuses occasionally.
 So I used an Attiny85 both as ISP programmer and debugger.

+Note: At Nov 12 2018, the [PR](https://github.com/dcwbrown/dwire-debug/pull/42) hasn't been merged into master, optimized firmware and debug server can be found in [this branch](https://github.com/DeqingSun/dwire-debug/tree/cherryPick_speedupreading).

 ## Hardware I used

 ![schematic](https://github.com/DeqingSun/Debugging-Arduino-Uno/raw/master/img/tiny_minipro_bb.png)